 The Q-West Working Group is a group of youth, health, human services and education providers working in the Western Metropolitan region with young people aged 12 – 25 years old.

 The Youthlinks Network brings together professional who work with young people in the Brimbank area to share information, opportunities and ideas.

 The Youth Outreach Network is a group of workers in the youth sector who run outreach programs in Brimbank.

 The Network is hosted by Brimbank City Council brings together workers from Brimbank schools and the community sector to explore member-identified topics.

-Click here to use our youth-specific online guide to helpful services in Brimbank and neighbouring areas.
+Use our youth-specific online guide to access helpful services in Brimbank and neighbouring areas.